apache/submarine/docs/community/contributing.md

 #### Get a code review

 If your pull request (PR) is opened, it will be assigned to one or more reviewers.
 Those reviewers will do a thorough code review, looking at correctness, bugs, opportunities for improvement, documentation and comments, and style.

-To address review comments, you should commit the changes to the same branch of the PR on your fork
+To address review comments, you should commit the changes to the same branch of the PR on your fork.

 #### Revert a commit